How to create your own skin in Genymotion Desktop?

 }

-Here is a diagram explaining precisely each parameters from skin.json:
+Here is a diagram explaining precisely each parameter from skin.json: